Stratus51/typescript_emitter/readme.md

 ### <a name=unsub>`.unsub(callback: (packet: T) => void): boolean`</a>
 Unsubscribes the callback from the emitter.
-It will no longer be called upon the emitter packet emissions.
+It will no longer be called upon this emitter's packet emissions.
-Return whether the callback was subscribed or not.
+Returns whether the callback was subscribed or not.

 ### <a name=emit>`.emit(packet: T): this`</a>
 Emits a packet to all the callbacks subscribed to the emitter.